 Over the years, our key contributions have been

 Our consistent and credible work in the sector has resulted in its becoming part of various committees and groups that have helped to shape the country’s energy policies.
 It has also received state and national awards for its work.

 PEG is governed by the Board of Trustees of Prayas.
 The Board comprises of social activists and researchers with considerable experience.
-For substantive guidance and social accountability, PEG has established a Review and Advisory Committee (RAC) consisting of respected individuals from diverse fields such as energy, media, scientific research, rural energy, law and socio-political activism.
+For substantive guidance and social accountability, PEG has established a Review and Advisory Committee (RAC) consisting of respected individuals from diverse fields including energy and related areas.
 The RAC’s role is to review appropriateness and effectiveness of PEG’s work in furthering public interest and to provide guidance for future plans.
 We are sustained by donations from individuals and research grants from charitable foundations.
 PEG consciously refrains from taking up commercial consultancy assignments or accepting funding from corporate houses etc. as it could compromise its independence or autonomy, or be seen as such.
 We comply with all the regulatory reporting requirements under Indian law, and these submissions can be accessed from here.